 Children as young as six months can do AIT, and there is no upper limit.

 The Berard auditory processing assessment requires a mature level of concentration and communication.
 The audio testing provides information that is used in selecting whether a narrow band filter is needed during the training sessions, and therefore, must be accurate.
-For these reasons, Dr. Berard does not recommend this testing for children under 5 years old.
+For these reasons, Dr. Berard did not recommend this testing for children under 5 years old.
 If a person is not able to cooperate with audio testing, but seems to be a good candidate for AIT based on behavior and history, the training can be done without audio tests.
 Since the audio tests provide the basis for the narrow band filters, no narrow band filters would be used.
 The modulated music has proven effective even without these specific filters.

 Reports from parents vary on how soon changes are noticed and what types of changes occur.
 Parents often report a reduction in tantrums, sound sensitivity, echolalia, hyperactivity and impulsivity even while the child is still doing AIT.
 Parents also observe increased ability in following directions, attention, auditory short-term memory, and speech/language skills.
 Increased socialization, cooperation, self-confidence and independence are also frequently observed.
 Improvements in sensory processing, with a decrease in episodes of sensory overload are typically reported by parents.
 In addition to parental observations many schools and therapists have noted the improvements in children they are working with.
 There have also been many independent studies completed on Auditory Integration Training and there is a link to some of those studies on this website.